Dr. Jeffrey W. Stehr

 Bob Hudson, Professor. hudson@atmos

-Lackson Marufu , Assistant Research Scientist. marufu@atmos
+Lackson Marufu, Assistant Research Scientist. marufu@atmos

 Ken Pickering

-, now at NASA. pickerin@atmos
+, at NASA Goddard. pickerin@atmos

-Charles Piety , Meteorologist. charles@atmos
+Charles Piety, Meteorologist. charles@atmos

-William Ryan , Meteorologist (now at Penn State). wfr1@psu.edu
+William Ryan, Meteorologist (now at Penn State). wfr1@psu.edu

 Michael Zachariah, Professor of Mechanical Engineering

-Da-Lin Zhang , Professor. dalin@atmos
+Da-Lin Zhang, Professor. dalin@atmos

 Students working with me: